codylindley/simple-frontend-boilerplate/README.md

 }
 ```

-The above code can be found in `package.json`
+The above code can be found in `package.json`.
+If you plan on adding or removing nodejs npm packages I suggest using `--save-dev` flag so that your `package.json` file stays update as you make changes.

 #####Step 4: Get bower libraries